History of the world's tallest buildings

-Before the modern skyscraper era, between c.
-1311 and 1884, the tallest buildings and structures were mostly Christian churches and cathedrals.
-Before the 13th century, the tallest buildings in the world cannot be conclusively determined.
-For instance, the Lighthouse of Alexandria (completed about 280 BC) has been estimated to have been 100 m tall, but its true height is not known.
+Before the modern skyscraper era emerged, between c.
+1311 and 1884 the tallest buildings and structures were mostly Christian churches and cathedrals.
+Prior to then, the tallest buildings in the world cannot be conclusively determined.
+For instance, the Lighthouse of Alexandria, which was completed in approximately 280 BC, has been estimated to have been 100 m tall, but its true height is not known.
 For thousands of years, the Great Pyramid in Egypt was the tallest structure in the world until Lincoln Cathedral of 1311, but the Great Pyramid is not considered a building since it is not habitable.
 Similarly, the Eiffel Tower was the world's tallest structure from 1889, when it was built, but not the tallest building.